My New Kentucky Home

 • Owsley Fork Reservoir

-From these reservoirs, three million gallons of water per day are processed in Berea’s water plant, then transported to Berea City Water Tower to provide clean water to Bereans and others in Madison County KY.
+From these reservoirs, three million gallons of water per day are processed in Berea’s water plant, then transported to Berea City Water Tower to provide clean water to Bereans and others in Madison County.

 More than one billion gallons of clean water are produced annually, thanks to the foresight of Berea College leaders and the generosity of benefactors in the early 1900s.